Pug Breed Information

 - Eager to please and fond of their owners, Pug dogs and puppies are easy and fun to train

 Pugs are sturdy-built muscular dogs.
 They have big round eyes that are sparkly and dark, rose or button ears, a short thick neck, and short strong legs.
 The Pug sports a double coat that is short, fine, and glossy, that can be either black or shades of fawn with a black muzzle or mask.
+Black Pugs, although very popular, are also quite rare.

 As members of the Toy Group, Pugs stand at 10 to 11 inches tall and weigh between 14 to 25 pounds, with the female Pug a bit shorter and lighter.

+A precious dog that is often referred to as multum in parvo (a lot of dog in a small space), the Pug has a great deal of personality and it is adored for it.
 Pugs are even-tempered, gentle, and calm dogs that crave attention and are very fond of their pet parents and human siblings.
 They are hardy and don’t get hurt easily by playing with small children and they are neither jumpy nor aggressive.
 These dogs are generous in affection and they need the same in return.
 Many owners have reported that their Pug pets like to follow them everywhere and are always at the ready for a cuddle.

 Pugs are creatures of habit.
 They like to have a set routine and don’t fancy big changes, especially ones that involve them being without their people.
 They are at their happiest when they are surrounded by their human family, and that’s when they are most eager to show off their goofy tricks and have fun.
 Some of their favorite activities include pampering, cuddling, naps, belly rubs, and full-body massages.
 They also enjoy play dates at dog parks, games of fetch, and dog sports like obedience, agility, and rally.